DEVZEKO/DEVZEKO/README.md

-- 🔭 I’m currently at Masai School
+- 🔭 I am currently studying

-- 🌱 Learning **Full-Stack Web Development** from Masai School
+- 🌱 Learning **Full-Stack Web Development** from Internet
 - 👨‍💻 All of my projects are available at [https://github.com/DEVZEKO?tab=repositories](https://github.com/DEVZEKO?tab=repositories)

 - 💬 Ask me about **Java and Html and php**